aroesz98/CRTOS/README.md

 2. **Spin-lock:** Uses a loop to wait until the lock is available.
 3. **Memory Barriers:** Ensures proper ordering of operations.

-### Semaphore
+### BinarySemaphore
-Semaphores provide signaling mechanisms.
-The `Semaphore` class supports wait and signal operations.
+BinarySemaphores provide signaling mechanisms.
+The `BinarySemaphore` class supports wait and signal operations.

 #### Wait Algorithm
 1. **Critical Section:** Disables interrupts and checks the semaphore value.